-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) m.Wash-water from concrete will not be discharged into the watercourse. n.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) I. Have a contained area for washing out of concrete batching plant or ready-mix lorries; and collect wash-waters and, where necessary, contain wash-water for authorised off-site disposal. m.
+Wash-water from concrete will not be discharged into the watercourse. n.
 The main contractor will need to consult with the Environment Agency regarding any environmental permits such as for temporary discharge runoff during the construction phase.
 This will be developed further during the detailed design phase of the Scheme.
 S-W13 a.
 Ensure that flood conveyance routes are maintained during construction. b.
 Move any plant away from the banks of watercourses following heavy rainfall events. c.
 Monitoring of Environment Agency's flood warnings.
 Although there are no flood warning areas located within the Study Area for Part B, a general awareness of flood warnings elsewhere is recommended (particularly downstream along Denwick Burn and Shipperton Burn) as it is likely that this will also equate to mean high flows within the Study Area for Part B. d.
 Create safe working areas for the storage of plant and materials if a flood warning is received during construction. e.
 For Part A, due to the size and nature of the proposed works along the River Coquet it is recommended that the main contractor will sign up to receive the Environment Agency's flood warnings.
 Monitoring of local river levels will be undertaken for the Longdike Burn given the relatively large catchment and flood flow of this watercourse.
 The details regarding the monitoring will be decided during detailed design phase, and during the FRAP application.
-The FRAP and design of outfall will be in line with the Northumbria River Basin Management Plan (RBMP) and protected and notable species and habitats.
-Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.19 and 10.9.20 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.15 Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Construction S-W14 For Part A, for works to structures both located along a watercourse and not located along a watercourse, and for Part B, solely for structures located along a watercourse, a dry construction area To prevent damage to watercourse during the Chapter 10: Road Drainage and the Water Environment, Designer Main contractor CEMP approved by the SoS following consultation with NCC Scheme design drawings Construction
+The FRAP and design of outfall will be in line with the Northumbria River Basin Management Plan To manage flood risks during construction.
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.19 and 10.9.20 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.15 Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Construction